danjulio/lepton/ESP32/DesktopApp/readme.md

 Note: Zip files for each application platform can be downloaded directly from my [website](http://danjuliodesigns.com/products/tcam_mini.html) as well if you don't want to clone this entire repository.

 #### Version History
+2.1.0 - Major performance enhancement

+1. Optimize compilation and add preference item to disable bilinear interpolation if desired to increase performance on slow computers and when the image has been resized.
+This fixes the issue where the UI seemed frozen while streaming.
+2. Add check for minimum 8-character password when setting Wifi.
+3. Fix bug where spot meter info is displayed when AGC enabled on a camera with a Lepton 3.5.
+4. Fixed bugs in displaying garbage metadata when exporting images from a camera with a Lepton 3.0.
+5. Fixed bug where application could crash when exporting an image to a protected directory.
+6. Increased the width of some labels to display fully on Linux.

 2.0.0 - Major update

 1. Add support for Lepton 3.0.